khris-UI/Uyo_zkworkshop/README.md

 this returns 8u32 which is the sum of 3u32 and 5u32.
 To deploy, use `leo deploy`
-Note, before deployment go to the .env file and change the PRIVATE_KEY to your personal private key TRANSACTION ID = at1r3jjjfp4vfk65tj006wqqy7kkfv8kzz4j0vulup2cm89z86meuyscmgjc8
+Note, before deployment go to the .env file and change the PRIVATE_KEY to your personal private key

+TRANSACTION ID = at1r3jjjfp4vfk65tj006wqqy7kkfv8kzz4j0vulup2cm89z86meuyscmgjc8

 ### SECOND WORKSHOP:
 DESCRIPTION
-Using the leo run main 3u32 2u32 command i was able to create my main.aleo file inside the simple token  hen i copied the code in the main.aleo and used it to deploy on my visual studio code terminal transaction id=at15ry97mljj6n0qzqk8aaffqkf929gwq74ppv96uf98m7z3pm77qpsuxa60e
+Using the leo run main 3u32 2u32 command i was able to create my main.aleo file inside the simple token  Then i copied the code in the main.aleo and used it to deploy on my visual studio code terminal

+TRANSSACTION ID=at15ry97mljj6n0qzqk8aaffqkf929gwq74ppv96uf98m7z3pm77qpsuxa60e

 ### THIRD WORKSHOP:
 DESCRIPTION